Kyagara/equinox/ratelimit/README.md

 	}
 }
 ```

+- When a bucket is full, the amount of tokens will be the same as the limit - Not Rate limited, able to `Take()` a token from the bucket.
+- When a bucket is empty, the amount of tokens will be 0 - Rate limited, not able to `Take()` a token without waiting.

 When initializing a bucket, the current amount of tokens will be the same as the limit minus the current count provided from the `X-App-Rate-Limit-Count` or `X-Method-Rate-Limit-Count` headers.